Sarissa

 The sarissa or sarisa (Note: Ancient Greeks used both the σάρισα (sarisa) and the σάρισσα (sarissa) form when spelling the word in Koine Greek.) was a long spear or pike about 5 to 7 m in length.
 It was introduced by Philip II of Macedon and was used in his Macedonian phalanxes as a replacement for the earlier dory, which was considerably shorter.
 These longer spears improved the strength of the phalanx by extending the rows of overlapping weapons projecting towards the enemy.
-After the conquests of Alexander the Great, the sarissa was a mainstay during the Hellenistic era (4th-1st centuries BCE) by the Hellenistic armies of the diadochi Greek successor states of Alexander's empire, as well as some of their rivals.
+After the conquests of Alexander the Great, the sarissa was a mainstay during the Hellenistic era (4th-1st centuries BCE) by the Hellenistic armies of the diadochi successor states of Alexander's empire, as well as some of their rivals.